sande280/362AutotunerProj/README.md

 # Final Demo Video Link: https://youtube.com/shorts/DRTG0014v1s?feature=share

-# ECE36200 Final Project - Autotune and the Microcontrollers
+# Autotune and the Microcontrollers

 ## Project Description
 - Display the frequency of the input wave and output wave using the OLED display and SPI.